 She turned and looked at me.
 “Not really, Mom.”

 She’s right.
 Years fly fast, and it won’t be long till I can count what’s left of those eighteen summers on one hand.
 Looking at this girl running hard towards womanhood, my heart beat out the words.
 Time’s short.
 Love well.

-Sometimes life freezes in our steps and reminds us of how short time is and how relentless is it’s passing.
+Sometimes life freezes us in our steps, reminding us of how short time is and how relentlessly its passing.
 When you sit with a family member who every day seems to take one step closer to glory.
 When you look across the table and see the flicker of a man’s expression on the boy-child’s face.
 When the gray hairs in the mirror can’t be denied anymore and you have to admit your aching bones aren’t as young as they once were.

 Time’s short.
 Love well.